ArchieR7/BlockChainKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/BlockChainKit.svg?style=flat)](https://cocoapods.org/pods/BlockChainKit)

 ## 🔏 BlockChainKit 🔏
-The BlockChainKit is a Swift library provides mnemonic generation and validation with 8 languages, and it implements `NSLinguisticTagger` to detect mnemonic language automatically that you do not need to set language 🌍.
+The BlockChainKit is a Swift library provides mnemonic generation and validation with 8 languages (🇹🇼🇺🇸🇪🇸🇯🇵🇰🇷🇫🇷🇮🇹🇨🇳), and it implements `NSLinguisticTagger` to detect mnemonic language automatically that you do not need to set language 🌍.

+There is also providing function to create a raw transaction with `Ethereum.RawTransaction` both of Ethereum and ERC-20 tokens, `.sign(privateKey: Data, chainID: Int)` is working well 💪.

 ## Usage